 Gitter is a messaging/chat service similar to IRC.
 It provides integration with GitHub and several other services.
 It's the best place to get real-time support with anything related to OpenAPS.
+It is a great place to introduce yourself and get some help from those who are a few steps further down the road.
 (Here's why we often recommend asking questions on Gitter.)